North American railroad signals: Mounting

 A Pennsylvania Railroad position light signal bridge with replacement mast signals in the background.
 The design of steam locomotives meant that all signals had to be placed to the right of the running track.
 Current diesel engine design allows both left- and right-hand siting.

 Signals are most commonly mounted on trackside masts about 12 to 15 ft high to put them in the eyeline of the engineer.
 Signals can also be mounted on signal bridges or cantilever masts spanning multiple tracks.
 Signal bridges and masts typically provide at least 20 ft of clearance over the top of the rail.
 Bracket masts are arranged with multiple signals are mounted on the same masts governing two adjacent tracks.
 Bracket masts tend to be the tallest type of signal to allow the train crew to see the signal over a train on the intervening track.
 Signals in electrified territory may be mounted on the catenary structure, and signals on bi-directional lines may be mounted back-to-back on the same mounting device.

 Prior to 1985, signals were required by regulation to be mounted above and to the right of the track they governed.
 This mounting was designed to allow the engineer to view the signal when driving a steam or diesel locomotive with a long hood that restricted the view to the left.
 In most situations, especially where bi-directional running was implemented, signals needed to be mounted above the track or on bracket masts to allow this right hand placement.
 As locomotive design changed to allow good visibility on both sides of the track, regulations were changed allowing railroads to shift to bi-directional mast type signals, using signal bridges only in special situations involving multiple tracks or restricted views.

 Dwarf signals are typically mounted on the ground in areas of low speed movements or restricted clearances.
 Dwarf signals may be sometimes mounted higher up on a small mast or other structure for improved visibility.
 These can be known as "high dwarfs" or "stick signals," but a tall mounting does not change the lower speed applications of the dwarf signal.

 Signal colors and lamps

-Electric signal lamps are typically low power (35 watt) incandescent lamps running off of low voltage DC current or, more recently, high output LED arrays.
-Incandescent signals use a doublet lens combination to directionally focus their small power out over a long range (3,500 ft in daylight.)
+Electric signal lamps are typically low-power (35 watt) incandescent lamps running on low-voltage direct current or, more recently, high-output LED arrays.
+Incandescent signals use a doublet lens combination to directionally focus their small power out over a long range (3,500 ft in daylight).
 New LED signals may either use an unfocused array or act as a drop-in replacement behind a traditional lens.
 U.S. signal lenses have a standard diameter of 8+3/8 in.
 North American signals use a standard set of colors, defined in October 1905, and which became common to other modes of transportation as shown on page 384 of the Simmons-Boardman 1911 Signal Dictionary.